vimeo/psalm/docs/running_psalm/configuration.md

         threads="[int]"
 >
 ```
 Allows you to hard-code the number of threads Psalm will use (similar to `--threads` on the command line).
-This value will only be applied if it is lower than the number of threads Psalm would natively use (i.e. you cannot override other settings that force threads=1 or utilise more threads than detected on the machine)
+This value will be used in place of detecting threads from the host machine, but will be overridden by using `--threads` or `--debug` (which sets threads to 1) on the command line

 ## Project settings